fattorib/ZeRO-transformer/writeup.md

 1. Do we still see the same benefits?
 2. Can we reuse some of 'warmed' up sequences to further increase performance?

 For question 2, during the warmup stage of training, we truncate the batches to reach the desired sequence length.
 In the case shown below, by utilizing a sequence warmup for 50% of the total training steps, we 'truncate out' almost 5.1B tokens!
-Could we retrain on these sequences at their full context and see furhter performance improvements?
+Could we retrain on these sequences at their full context and see further performance improvements?

 ## Background

-We use the original OpenWebText corpus and add in all components of the OpenWebText2 corpus that were scraped after the creation of the original OWT corpus.
+We use the original OpenWebText (OWT) corpus and add in all components of the OpenWebText2 corpus that were scraped after the creation of OWT.
 Dataset is encoded with GPT2's tokenizer.
-Final dataset statistics:
+Final dataset statistics are:

 ```yaml
 corpus: "openwebtext1+2"